synergy-software/synergy.contracts/README.md

-# synergy.contracts
+# synergy.contracts - a programming by contract C# library

-This is design by contract programming library
+Design by contract (DbC), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.